ppy/osu-wiki/wiki/Glossary/en.md

 ### Life bar

-The life bar, also known as the _health bar_, _v_, _spirit bar_, or _ki bar_, is a bar at the top left of the playing screen for osu!standard, osu!catch, and osu!taiko.
+The life bar, also known as the _health bar_, _HP bar_, _spirit bar_, or _ki bar_, is a bar at the top left of the playing screen for osu!standard, osu!catch, and osu!taiko.
 For osu!mania, the life bar is rotated 90 degrees counter-clockwise and is placed next to the bottom-right of the stage.

 In all modes, expect for osu!mania, there is a symbol moving along it indicating the player's life.
 If the bar is completely empty, the player fails the current beatmap (assuming no special game modifiers are enabled).

-The bar drains at a constant rate throughout the course of a beatmap, except during a break.
+osu!standard and osu!catch will have health drain at a constant rate throughout the course of a beatmap, except during breaks.
-For osu!taiko and osu!mania, health drain was disabled.

 For osu!standard, the bar is replenished by the player tapping hit circles, following sliders and slider ticks, and spinning spinners.
 The more accurate the tapping, the bigger the boost.